Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/hardware_modules.md

 ## Setting Board Parameters from Scratch
-The Motor Control Plant can be used to configure the board parameters from scratch.
+The Harmony Qspin can be used to configure the board parameters from scratch.
 Following steps list the procedure to configure the board parameters from scratch.

 ## Setting Analog Front End
-The following section describes various analog front end circuit and how it can be configured using Motor Control Plant.
+The following section describes various analog front end circuit and how it can be configured using Harmony Qspin.

 ### Theoretical Background
 The Field Oriented Control of an AC motor requires current, voltage and rotor position information.
 These signals are processed using analog circuits before it is sent to the microcontroller to be used for the control tasks.
 The control software has to be cognizant of these analog circuit parameters in order to reconstruct the actual analog signal for control operations.